MarynaShavlak/dev-interview-hub/src/pages/ArticlesPage/ui/ArticlesPage/ArticlesPageDeprecated/README.md

 ## Conclusion
 The `DeprecatedArticlesPage` serves as an interim solution for applications that have not yet adopted the modern UI components.
 It ensures that article viewing remains functional and consistent with the old design.
-As the `isAppRedesigned` feature flag becomes active, this component will be phased out in favor of the `RedesignedArticlesPage`, which will offer enhanced features, modern styling, and an improved user experience.
+As the `isAppRedesigned` feature flag becomes active, this component will be phased out in favor of the `ArticlesPageRedesigned`, which will offer enhanced features, modern styling, and an improved user experience.